 With the rapid increase in scuba purchases made from online scuba stores, and with the expansion of the number of online stores available to the buyer, choosing an online store can be difficult.

 It takes considerable faith to make large purchases involving items that could affect your safety from a store you don't know and from individuals you never see face to face.
 However, making safe online scuba purchases can be done and stores like The Scuba Doctor have hundreds of satisfied customers that can testify that the buying process is satisfactory.

-There is no question, the type of competition that occurs on the internet will allow the buyer to save lots of money, as long as the purchase if made from a reputable dealer.
+There is no question, the type of competition that occurs on the internet will allow the buyer to save lots of money, as long as the purchase is made from a reputable dive shop dealer.

 Online scuba stores fall into several classifications.
 We will attempt to describe the various types of online scuba stores and give you some data to help you determine which type of store you might be dealing with.
 While this information is not absolute, we think these guidelines are fairly accurate.

 This type of online dealer is possibly the safest and most satisfying type of online scuba store with which to do business.
 The typical store that fits into this category has a full-service brick and mortar store, serving a community of local divers.
 In addition, they maintain an online store where some or all of their items are sold.